 Overview of Services

-Collectively the School Psychology Services Clinic provides a wide range of psychological services to meet the needs of children and their families.
+Collectively the School Psychology Services Center provides a wide range of psychological services to meet the needs of children and their families across three clinics: 1) School Psychology Assessment Clinic, 2) Autism and Develomental Disabilities Clinic, and 3) Summer Academic and Behavior Clinic.
 Services include, but are not limited to, cognitive and achievement assessment, social/emotional assessment, behavioral assessment, Applied Behavioral Analysis therapy, academic interventions, etc. Additionally, these services are provided to children and adolescents who are developmentally between birth and 22 years of age, which includes children with and without developmental disabilities.
 Services are primarily provided by graduate level School Psychology students who are under the direct supervision of School Psychology faculty.
-Clients are accepted on a referral bases, either directly from caregivers or schools.
+Clients are accepted on a referral basis, either directly from caregivers or schools.

 Drs.
-Dan Gadke, Carlen Henington, Tawny McCleon, and Kasee Stratton are the supervising faculty in the School Psychology Services Center.
+Dan Gadke, Tawny McCleon, and Kasee Stratton are the supervising faculty in the School Psychology Services Center.
 MSU School Psychology graduate students provide services under the supervision of the faculty.

 School Psychology Services Center Clinics

-The assessment clinic provides comprehensive psychological evaluation services based on the referral needs of a given client.
+The School Psychology Assessment Clinic (SPAC) provides comprehensive psychological evaluation services based on the referral needs of a given client.
 This may or may not included cognitive testing, achievement testing, curriculum based assessment, and behavioral/social and emotional assessment.
 Following the evaluation, a formal report is provided to the parent/legal guardian.
 Although the clinic staff cannot make eligibility determinations for special education services, the report provided at the completion of the evaluation can be used as the parent/legal guardian finds necessary.

 The Autism and Developmental Disabilities Clinic (ADDC) provides comprehensive behavioral and academic services rooted in Applied Behavioral Analysis (ABA) to children, adolescents, and emerging adults with a variety of disabilities and their families.
 In addition to our individual and group based interventions, the ADDC also provides comprehensive psychological and psycho-educational assessment services.
 All services are provided on a sliding scale fee based on family income.
 All direct services are provided by graduate students earning their educational specialist or doctoral degrees in the School Psychology program at Mississippi State University while under the direct supervision of a faculty member.

 Academic services are provided during the school year for children with difficulties in the areas of reading, math, and writing.
-During the summer months, the School Psychology Services Center runs Summer Academic Clinic (SAC) Now in it’s thirteenth year, the SAC is held annually during the month of July for students who need assistance with reading, math, and/or social skills.
+During the summer months, the School Psychology Services Center runs Summer Academic and Behavior Clinic (SABC).
+Since 2002, the SABC is held annually during the month of July for students who need assistance with reading, math, and/or social skills.
 Children receive at least 40 minutes of individualized instruction across each of the academic areas during the morning sessions that last from approximately 8 am to noon, daily with ample opportunity to interact with adults and peers during the day.
 The four-five week clinic also provides children with two snack breaks and supervised outdoor activity to complete the day.
 By maintaining high staff to student ratios, intensive behavior-based interventions are effective in addressing concerns.
 Additional identified needs may also be addressed.

 Supplemental Services Clinic